 It’s true that we’re a long way away from roads being entirely navigated by autonomous vehicles.
 As more semi-autonomous and eventually totally autonomous vehicles take over the road, insurance companies will see fewer and fewer accidents.
 Until then, there are still car safety features available today that you can take advantage of.

 By 2025, as many as 40% of cars may have semi-autonomous systems available.
 These will mainly include lane change alerts and forward collision prevention.
 Many Auto Insurance companies already offer discounts for having these features in your car.
 If you recently bought a new car, it probably has safety features that can score you a discount on your Car Insurance and lower your rate.
+Additionally, there are other discounts that you may qualify for that can lower your rate if you’ve recently gone through a significant life change.
 To see what discounts you qualify for, speak with an Insurance Specialist at (855) 919-4247.

 We want to hear from you!
 Answer our poll below:

 Do not drive distracted as visualized in any images in this article.
 The information in this article is obtained from various sources.
 This content is offered for educational purposes only and does not represent contractual agreements.
 The definitions, terms and coverages in a given policy may be different than those suggested here.
-Such policy will be governed by the language contained therein, and no warranty or appropriateness for a specific purpose is expressed or implied.
+No warranty or appropriateness for a specific purpose is expressed or implied.